dzeke/Blended-Near-Optimal-Tools/README.md

 	       >> FigGenForNearOptPaper

     e.
-The script will generate Figures 1, 2, 3, and 6 in the submitted manuscript.
+The script will generate Figures 1, 2, 3, and 5 in the submitted manuscript and prompt you whether to generate additional results discussed but not presented in the paper (select no).
     f.
-See the file Documentation-readme.txt for further instructions on how to interactively generate figures 4, 5, and 7 from Figure 3 and 6.
+See the file Documentation-readme.txt for further instructions on how to interactively generate figures 4, 5, 6, and 7 from Figure 3.

 Also provides directions and an example to load your own model data into the near-optimal tools.

 ==============================
 2) GENERATE ALTERNATIVES

-Uses stratified Monte-Carlo Markov Chain sampling to identify a large number of alternatives that comprehensively span the near-optimal region through both the decision and objective spaces.
+Uses stratified Monte-Carlo Markov Chain Gibbs sampling to identify a large number of alternatives that comprehensively span the near-optimal region through both the decision and objective spaces.
 To get started:

     a.
 Download all the files in the folder 2-GenerateAlternatives to a folder on your local machine.
     b.
 Add the target folder to your Matlab path.